Fundamentals of Clinical Trials and Phases of Clinical Trials

 Fundamentals of Clinical Trials :

-Most errors in clinical trials arise from poor planning.
-A solid clinical trials process starts with clear research objectives.
-Clinical trial fundamentals training is essential to help researchers plan their studies effectively.
-The goal of clinical trials is to determine the impact of a medical intervention.
-Key features in clinical trials that help achieve this objective include randomization, blinding, prospective evaluation, and the use of a control group.
+Most errors in clinical trials are from poor planning.
+A good clinical trials process has to be built on solid research objectives.
+Clinical trial fundamentals training is important to assist researchers in designing their studies properly.
+The purpose of clinical trials is to determine the effects of a medical intervention.
+Other important features of a clinical trial that enable the attainment of this objective include: randomization, blinding, prospective evaluation, and the use of a control group.

 Here are some fundamental issues to consider when designing clinical trials: